zhousarah/azure-compute-docs/articles/azure-impact-reporting/view-impact-insights.md

 ##### For a resource URI, Find all reported Impacts and Insights

-Given a resource Id, this query retrieves Impact reports and Insights that include the specified resource Id.
+Given a resource ID, this query retrieves Impact reports and Insights that include the specified resource ID.

 ```kql
 impactreportresources